The archive offers a range of services to help you get the most from the wealth of meteorological information we hold.

 allow you to collect data from our documents directly onto your laptop computer;

-scan or photograph documents, which can be emailed or posted to you, please refer to Charges and copyright for more details;
+scan or photograph documents, which can be emailed or posted to you, please refer to Library and archive charges and copyright information for more details;

 preserve and conserve meteorological records on behalf of the nation.